AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-create.md

 ## Create from Azure CLI

 With Azure CLI, you can create a virtual machine scale set with minimal effort.
-If you omit default values, the are provided for you.
+If you omit default values, they are provided for you.
 For example, if you don't specify any virtual network information, a virtual network is created for you.
 If you omit the following parts, they are created for you:
 - A load balancer
 - A virtual network
 - A public IP address